-The IMF has evolved along with the global economy throughout its 67-year history, allowing the organization to retain a central role within the international financial architecture.
+The IMF has evolved along with the global economy throughout its 70-year history, allowing the organization to retain a central role within the international financial architecture.
 Unlike the General Assembly of the United Nations, where each country has one vote, decision making at the IMF was designed to reflect the relative positions of its member countries in the global economy.
-Today the IMF continues to undertake sweeping reforms to ensure that its governance structure adequately reflects fundamental changes taking place in the world economy.
+The IMF continues to undertake reforms to ensure that its governance structure adequately reflects fundamental changes taking place in the world economy.
 Current reforms are intended to reflect the larger role that emerging market and developing economies now play in the global economy.

 The diagram below provides a stylized view of the IMF's current governance structure.